Munchausen's syndrome is a psychological disorder where someone pretends to be ill or deliberately produces symptoms of illness in themselves.

-Treating Munchausen's syndrome can be difficult because most people refuse to admit they have a problem and won't co-operate with suggested treatment plans.
+Treating Munchausen's syndrome can be difficult because most people with it refuse to admit they have a problem and refuse to co-operate with treatment plans.

-Some experts recommend that healthcare professionals should adopt a gentle non-confrontational approach, suggesting the person has complex health needs and may benefit from a referral to a psychiatrist.
+Some experts recommend that healthcare professionals should adopt a gentle non-confrontational approach, suggesting the person may benefit from a referral to a psychiatrist.

 Others argue that a person with Munchausen's syndrome should be confronted directly and asked why they've lied and whether they have stress and anxiety.

-One of the biggest ironies about Munchausen's syndrome is that people who have it are genuinely mentally ill, but will often only admit to having a physical illness.
+People who have Munchausen's are genuinely mentally ill, but will often only admit to having a physical illness.

-If a person admits to their behaviour, they can be referred to specialist psychiatric services for further treatment.
-If they don't admit to lying, most experts agree the doctor in charge of their care should minimise medical contact with them.
+If a person admits to their behaviour, they can be referred to a psychiatrist for further treatment.
+If they do not admit to lying, most experts agree the doctor in charge of their care should minimise medical contact with them.